Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Invariants of 2d flux lines dynamics

 \subsection{Dynamics II}

-We now include an additional constraint, a``parity control'' to the previous dynamics.
-We will show numerically that the sectors split into 23 stable sectors (instead of 16 if there were no new nontrivial sectors as we will see below) and will give the invariants explicitly.
+We now include an additional constraint, a``parity control'' to the previous dynamics and call it ``dynamics II''.
+This choice is not directly motivated by the original physical color problem but the addition of constraints can lead to further nontrivial sectors and is interesting as a classification problem.
+Moreover, it is not impossible that new invariants could help to classify the unstable sectors of the original dynamics~\cite{CA} (it is possible, in principle, that an additional constraint mimics the size constraint of some unstable sectors), a point not investigated here.
+Here, we will show numerically that the sectors split into 23 stable sectors (instead of 16 if there were no new nontrivial sectors as we will see below) and will give the invariants explicitly.

 The additional constraints we consider are where $a_x'$ is the $x$-component of $\bm{a}'$ (after a color exchange).
 We thus impose a ``parity control'' on